FriendsOfTYPO3/extension_builder/Documentation/GeneratedExtension/Index.rst

 :file:`Tests/`.

-For more information on tests, see the section ":ref:`tests`" and for everything else, please refer to the :doc:`Extbase & Fluid book <t3extbasebook:Index>` of the official TYPO3 documentation.
+For more information on tests, see the section ":ref:`tests`" and for everything else, please refer to the :doc:`Extbase & Fluid book <t3extbasebook-v8:Index>` of the official TYPO3 documentation (the book is written for TYPO3 v8, but also applicable to TYPO3 v7).

 .. _documentation: